Filtration: Methods

-Cold filtration method is the use of ice bath in to rapidly cool the solution to be crystallized rather than leaving it to cool slowly in the room atmosphere.
-This technique results to the formation of very small crystals as opposed to getting large crystals by cooling the solution at room temperature.
+Cold filtration method is the use of an ice bath to rapidly cool the solution to be crystallized rather than leaving it to cool slowly in the room atmosphere.
+This technique results in the formation of very small crystals as opposed to getting large crystals by cooling the solution at room temperature.

-Vacuum filtration technique is mostly preferred for small batches of solution to quickly dry small crystals.
-This method requires a Büchner funnel, filter paper of smaller diameter than the funnel, Büchner flask, and rubber tubing to connect to vacuum source.
+Vacuum filtration technique is mostly preferred for small batches of solution to dry small crystals quickly.
+This method requires a Büchner funnel, filter paper of a smaller diameter than the funnel, Büchner flask, and rubber tubing to connect to a vacuum source.

 Centrifugal filtration is carried out by rapidly rotating the substance to be filtered.
 The more dense material is separated from the less dense matter by the horizontal rotation.

 Gravity filtration is the process of pouring the mixture from a higher location to a lower one.
 It is frequently accomplished via simple filtration, which involves placing filter paper in a glass funnel with the liquid passing through by gravity while the insoluble solid particles are caught by the filter paper.
 Filter cones, fluted filters, or filtering pipets can all be employed, depending on the amount of the substance at hand.
+Gravity filtration is in widespread everyday use, for example for straining cooking water from food, or removing contaminants from a liquid.

 Filtering force

 Only when a driving force is supplied will the fluid to be filtered be able to flow through the filter media.
 Gravity, centrifugation, applying pressure to the fluid above the filter, applying a vacuum below the filter, or a combination of these factors may all contribute to this force.
 In both straightforward laboratory filtrations and massive sand-bed filters, gravitational force alone may be utilized.
 Centrifuges with a bowl holding a porous filter media can be thought of as filters in which a centrifugal force several times stronger than gravity replaces gravitational force.
-A partial vacuum is typically provided to the container below the filter media when a laboratory filtration is challenging in order to speed up the filtering process.
+A partial vacuum is typically provided to the container below the filter media when laboratory filtration is challenging to speed up the filtering process.
 Depending on the type of filter being used, the majority of industrial filtration operations employ pressure or vacuum to speed up filtering and reduce the amount of equipment needed.